AudreyGermain/Game-Recommendation-System/README.md

 In order to come up with a rating system (since the user dataset has implicit data), we decided to use the distributions of hours played for each game with the EM algorithm rather than using percentiles.

 For our recommender system, games that were not played ('play' set to 0) are not considered.
 We create the rating system based on the distribution of hours played, this for each game available in the user dataset.
 We use 5 groups (equivalent to a 5 stars rating system) in order to define a rating users would give to a game they played based on the amount of hours each one played each game relative to that of everyone else.

+To complete for:

+- Some Games like these add noise to the dataset.
+- Such like hours of some free bad games could have a distribution under 2 hours.

 *Old:*